The Pirate Bay: December 2014 raid

 On 9 December 2014, police in Stockholm raided the company's premises and seized servers and other computers and equipment, which resulted in the website going offline.
 The raid was in response to a complaint from Rights Alliance, a Swedish anti-piracy group.
 The Pirate Bay was one of many peer-to-peer and torrent-related websites and apps that went down.
 One member of the crew was arrested.
 Torrent Freak reported that most other torrent sites reported a 5–10% increase in traffic from the displaced users, though the shutdown had little effect on overall piracy levels.
 In retaliation to the raid, a group of hackers claiming to be part of Anonymous allegedly leaked email log-in details of Swedish government officials.
-The Pirate Bay co-founder Peter Sunde commented in a blog post that he was happy to see the website shut down, believing his successors have done nothing to improve the site, criticising in particular the increased use of advertisements.
+Sunde commented in a blog post that he was happy to see the website shut down, believing his successors have done nothing to improve the site, criticising in particular the increased use of advertisements.

 IsoHunt has since copied much of the original TPB database and made it accessible through oldpiratebay.org, a searchable index of old Pirate Bay torrents.
 IsoHunt also released a tool called The Open Bay, to allow users to deploy their own version of the Pirate Bay website.
 The tool is responsible for around 372 mirror sites.
 Since 17 December 2014, The Pirate Bay's Facebook page has been unavailable.
 On 22 December 2014, a website was resumed at the domain thepiratebay.se, showing a flip clock with the length of time in days and hours that the site had been offline, and a waving pirate flag.
 From this day TPB was hosted for a period in Moldova, on Trabia Network (Moldo-German company) servers.
 The Pirate Bay then began using the services of CloudFlare, a company which offers reverse proxy services.
 On 1 January 2015, the website presented a countdown to 1 February 2015.
 The website returned with a prominent phoenix logo displayed at the domain thepiratebay.se on 31 January 2015.

 Error 522 downtimes

 Beginning in October 2018, the clearnet Pirate Bay website started to be inaccessible in some locations around the world, showing Error 522.
 As the result, direct visits to the website dropped by more than 32 percent in October.
 The incident was found to be unrelated to internet provider blocking or domain name problem, but the exact cause has not been determined.
 The site's Tor domain and proxies remained unaffected.

 The Error 522 problem occurred again in early March 2020, with the site's admins unable to say when it would be resolved.
 After one month, the site's functionality was restored with an update of the domain records and the Cloudflare nameservers.